PrabhatkrBharti/PeerEval/README.md

 ## Overview

 This repository contains the dataset, code, and supplementary materials for the paper "PeerEval: Estimating Informativeness in Peer Review through Paper-Review Interaction."
-This research introduces a novel metric to evaluate the informativeness of peer reviews, addressing various factors such as coverage, comprehensiveness, critique strength, and clarity.
-The paper proposes a computational framework leveraging techniques like lexical analysis, cross-attention mechanisms, Bi-LSTM modeling, and abstractive summarization to automate this evaluation process.
+This research introduces a novel metric to evaluate the informativeness of peer reviews.

-## Authors

-- **Prabhat Kumar Bharti** (Department of Computer Science and Engineering, IIT Patna, Bihta Kanpa Road, Patna, Bihar, India)

-## Abstract

-Peer review is crucial for maintaining the quality, credibility, and integrity of research.
-However, challenges like bias, conflicts of interest, and inconsistency compromise its reliability.
-This study introduces a metric to evaluate peer review informativeness based on factors such as section coverage, comprehensiveness, critique strength, and clarity.
-The proposed computational framework uses lexical analysis, cross-attention mechanisms, Bi-LSTM modeling, and abstractive summarization to automate the evaluation process, aiming to reduce the manual burden on editors and uphold review integrity.

-## Keywords

-- Peer review
-- Content analysis
-- Review quality
-- Informativeness metric
-- Computational framework

 ## Repository Contents